2020 Cannes Film Festival: Critics' Week

-Short films

 Directors' Fortnight

 A full Directors' Fortnight selection could not be announced due to it being incomplete when the festival was cancelled.
-However, two titles were announced in July 2020 so that they could utilise the Director's Fortnight label.
+However, two titles were announced in July 2020 so that they could utilize the Director's Fortnight label.

 ACID

 The following films have received a special and official label, delivered by the ACID (Association for the Distribution of Independent Cinema).

 The ACID Trip #4 program, which should have been dedicated to young Chilean cinema, has been postponed to the next edition, in 2021.